Line Balancing - What is it ?

 Whether you use Standard work combination tables, Standard work instruction sheets or any other Standard work documentation will depend upon the type of work involved

-Standard Work instruction sheets provide a detailed description of HOW to do a particular step of a work operation
+Standard Work instruction sheets provide a detailed description of HOW to do a particular step of a work operation.
+These provide a standard method of carrying out any particular task ensuring each task is repeatable and reproducible.

 Benefits of the pre requisites: